 During the period of this strategy plan, we will focus on the key challenges that are preventing our disadvantaged pupils from attaining well: below age expectation reading and vocabulary skills when compared to non-disadvantaged pupils, low attendance and high persistent absence.
-This has been exacerbated by the consequences of the COVID pandemic and the gaps in education.
 Our approach will be responsive to both the common challenges and our pupil's individual needs, rooted in robust diagnostic assessment, such as baseline tests, NGRT and subject assessment data.